YusefAN/leap-climsim-kaggle-5th/README.md

   - Last 60x16 columns contain constant repeating values for each global value
 - Additional features, described in the individual model sections, are added as additional columns

-**Output:**
-- 368 elements total
-  - 360 elements are 1D data with a length of 60
-  - 8 elements are global values
-- Output sequence is predicted directly as a 368x1 vector
+The 368 output elements are predicted directly as a 368 output vector to our models.

-We universally found that training using a Huber loss function with \(\delta = 1\) significantly improve the model's performance.

-## Low-Res-Aqua-Mixed

-### Model
+### Low-Res-Aqua-Mixed

 The models trained on the combination of the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) and the [ClimSim_low-res_aqua-planet](https://huggingface.co/datasets/LEAP/ClimSim_low-res_aqua-planet) datasets had the following architecture: